Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 <br>

 > A place to aggregate questions about IRS 990 data access, documentation, meta-data, and inconsistencies or errors.

->
+**PLEASE NOTE:**

-> * *A forum for people processing and improving raw IRS data files.*
+> * *This is a forum for people processing raw IRS data files to create standardized and enhanced data products.*
-> * *Contributors are volunteer experts, not IRS personnel.*
+> * *Contributors to the forum are volunteer experts, not IRS personnel.*
-> * *The forum is not intended for questions about analyzing data, unless they are related to the sample scope of specific datasets or identifying systematic errors.*
+> * *The forum is not intended for questions about analyzing data, unless they are related to the sample scope of specific datasets or systematic errors discovered in public datasets.*

 <br>
 <hr>